lakshmanana456/reestar/README.md

-Reestar 🍽️
-Reestar is a simple and clean model of a food website built using HTML, CSS, and basic frontend elements.
-It's designed as a static webpage structure ideal for beginners who are learning web development or prototyping a food-related website.
+# Reestar🍽️

+**Reestar** is a simple model of a food-themed website.
+This project is designed as a basic frontend layout to demonstrate key components typically found on a food or restaurant-related site.

-✨ Features
+## 🚀 Project Features
-Responsive Navbar – Includes navigation links for easy access.

-Image Section – Showcases food-related images or banners.

-Footer with Contact Form – Contains a contact form for users to submit:

-Name

-Age

-Email

-💡 Purpose
-This project serves as a basic template for learning how to structure a food website and implement simple HTML forms and layouts.
-You can easily expand it into a more complex project by adding backend functionality, JavaScript interactivity, or integrating a database.

-🛠️ Technologies Used
+- **Simple Navbar** A clean and minimal navigation bar to guide users through the page.

+- **Image Section**
+  A section dedicated to displaying food-related images, giving users a visual treat.

+- **Footer with Contact Form**
+  The footer includes a contact form where users can submit their queries or feedback.

+## 🛠️ Built With

-HTML5
+- HTML5

-CSS3
+- CSS3

+## 📁 Folder Structure
+Reestar/
+│
+├── index.html
+├── css/
+│ └── style.css
+└── images/(food-related images)